Invariants in Quantum Geometry: Framed hyperlinks

 For a framed loop $l$, let ${\rm Nd}(\pi_0(l))$ be the set of nodes on a projected loop $\pi_0(l)$, assuming all of them have the same sign for its algebraic number.
 This means that we have the minimum number of nodes on the framed knot.
 Equivalence class of framed loop $l$ allows us to move the nodes along the framed knot $\pi_0(l)$, so we should view ${\rm Nd}(\pi_0(l))$ as an equivalence class.

-Let $R$ be a bounded and possibly disconnected 3-dimensional manifold inside spatial space $\bR^3$, containing all of its boundary.
-We will term $R$ as a compact region and view $R \subset \{0\} \times \bR^3$.
+Let $R$ be a bounded and possibly disconnected 3-dimensional submanifold inside spatial space $\bR^3$, containing all of its boundary.
+We will term $R$ as a compact solid region and view $R \subset \{0\} \times \bR^3$.
 Its boundary $\partial R$ will be a closed surface.

-It is impossible to define a linking number $l$ with a bounded 3-dimensional region $R \subset \bR^3$ inside $\bR^4$, so there is no notion of a linking number between $l$ and $R$.
+There is no notion of a linking number between a loop $l$ and a bounded 3-dimensional region $R \subset \bR^3$ inside $\bR^4$.
 But recall we always assume that all the nodes on $\pi_0(l)$ have the same sign, so indeed we will have the minimum even number of nodes.
 Therefore, we can define the confinement number between $l$ and $R$, by counting how many of the nodes in ${\rm Nd}(\pi_0(l)) \subset \bR^3$, viewed as being 0-dimensional manifold, lie in the interior of a compact region $R$.